Miami-Dade Mayor Stresses Importance Of Vaccinations, Testing Amid Omicron Surge

 “It’ll probably last through the summer, God help us we want to get rid of this disease and the only way we can do it is to ensure that we know who has COVID,” Mayor Tantralis said.

 In Broward, from December 24-30, showed new positive cases at over 31.7%.
-While testing lines may be getting shorter, the work to fight COVID continues.MORE NEWS: Miami-Dade Superintendent Alberto Carvalho's Last Day Will Be Feb.
-3, Board Meets To Discuss Replacement
+While testing lines may be getting shorter, the work to fight COVID continues.MORE NEWS: Thousands Of South Florida Renters Facing Eviction

 The number to call in Miami-Dade County for a testing kit for the homebound is (305) 614-1716.